clungu/clungu.github.io/_posts/2018-10-18-Building_a_recommender_system.md

 Let's just say that I know many people from Amazon :D

 We will be using a [book dataset](https://github.com/zygmuntz/goodbooks-10k) found here.
-It contains 10k books and 5mil reviews (scores 1, 5).
+It contains 10k books and 6 mil reviews (scores 1, 5).

-Our task is to take those ratings and suggest for each user `new` things to read beased on his previous feedback.
+Our task is to take those ratings and suggest for each user `new` things to read based on his previous feedback.